Back to Dealing with Cold Sores articles

 Stage 3: Ulcer Eruption

-This stage can be the most painful cold sore stage, as the blisters burst, leaving open sores.i You may also see a red ring of inflammation around the affected area.
-Stage 3 is the most infectious stage, so take care to avoid spreading the virus until your cold sore has completely healed and disappeared.
+This stage can be the most painful time of a cold sore, as the blisters burst, leaving open sores.1 You may also see a red ring of inflammation around the affected area.
+You’re contagious until all of the sores have scabbed over,1 so take care to avoid spreading the virus and not touch the surrounding area with your hands until your cold sore has completely healed and disappeared.1

-The HSV-1 virus is highly contagious.
-It spreads through skin-to-skin contact or via the moist inner skin that lines the mouth, eyes or genitals. iv In most cases, the virus causes a mild infection, but it poses a more serious risk for newborns and those with a weakened immune system.
-It can also be sight-threatening if it reaches your inner cornea, the transparent layer at the front of your eye, and is left untreated.ii
+The HSV-1 virus is highly contagious, spreading primarily through saliva and skin-to-skin contact.1 In most cases, the virus causes a mild infection, but it poses a more serious risk for newborns and those with a weakened immune system.2 If it reaches your inner cornea, the transparent layer at the front of your eye, and is left untreated, the HSV-1 virus may cause an infection of your cornea that may lead to blindness.1

-Avoid touching your cold sore and always wash your hands after applying cream or before touching your eyes, genitals, or areas of broken skin.
-Avoid sexual contact (including kissing) and do not share any personal items that may have come into contact with your saliva, such as cutlery or toothbrushes.iv
+Avoid touching your cold sore, and be sure to wash your hands often and keep your hands away from your face.4 Avoid close physical contact including kissing, and do not share any personal items that may have come into contact with your saliva, such as cutlery or lip balm.1

 TIP